mutkach/torus-graphics/about.rst

 ---

 Personal blog and projects portfolio.
-Also a form of commitment for unfinished projects.
+Also, it is a form of commitment to completing projects and finishing ideas.
-I will try to write to about the projects in the form of lab journal
+I will try to write about the projects in the form of a lab journal.